kenshin03/Home-For-iOS/README.md

 ![Screenshot](cover_image.png)

-This is an attempt to replicate essential elements of the Facebook Home experience to iOS as an app.
+This is an attempt to replicate essential elements of the Facebook Home experience in iOS as an app.
 The aim is to re-create features like Cover Feed with nothing but simple UIKit controls and the Facebook Graph API.

 I will be updating this documentation and writing development notes at: